TheAppsFirm/BuzdyAppFlutter/README.md

 ### Viewing saved videos

 Tap the video library icon in the Feed screen to open the list of downloads.
+Each entry shows a thumbnail preview, filename and actions to save or delete.
-From here you can play the video, save it to the gallery or delete it.
-Tap the checklist icon to select multiple videos and save them all to the gallery or delete them in one action.
+Selecting a video opens a vertical swipe player so you can browse your saved clips just like the main feed.
+Use the checklist icon to select multiple videos and save them all to the gallery or delete them in one action.